nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 must take ownership of all `*.hpp` due to C++ compiler constraints.

 AcConstants.ini follows [python's INI](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure)
-format and the `FpConfig.hpp` file is a C++ header allowing the user to define global settings.
+format and the `FpConfig.h` file is a C header allowing the user to define global settings.
 Where components allow specific configuration, a `<component>Cfg.hpp` is available to be modified as well.

 ## AcConstants.ini